dotnet/designs/accepted/single-file/bundler.md

 ## Bundle Transformation

-Given a .net core app published with respect to a specific runtime, the bundler transforms the `AppHost` binary to a single-file bundle through the following actions:
+Given a .NET Core app published with respect to a specific runtime, the bundler transforms the `AppHost` binary to a single-file bundle through the following actions:

 * Append the managed app and its dependencies as a binary-blob at the end of the `AppHost` executable.
+  *
 * Write meta-data headers and manifest that help locate the contents of the bundle.
 * Set the bundle-indicator in the `AppHost` to the offset of the bundle-header.